projectcapsule/capsule/CONTRIBUTING.md

     |    |_______ Scope
     |____________ Type

  The commits are checked on pull-request.
 If the commit message does not follow the format, the workflow will fail.
-See the [Types](#types) and [Scopes](#scopes) sections for more information.
+See the [Types](#types) for the supported types.
+The scope is not required but helps to provide more context for your changes.
+Try to use a scope if possible.

 ### Types